Okkodo wins GDOE ISA girls volleyball championship

 “I feel very amazing today,” said Okkodo’s Hanna Meinik.
 “This is very honorable because this school hasn't won any championships and I'm grateful that we won this game.”

-Amid a standing-room-only crowd at Tiyan High School, school mascots, intense spectators and superior volleyball action kept fans engaged for nearly two and a half hours.
+Amid a standing-room-only crowd at Tiyan High School, school mascots, intense spectators and superior volleyball action kept fans engaged for nearly 2 1/2 hours.

 After splitting the first two sets, the Bulldogs upped the ante, playing aggressively at the net and taking a 2-1 lead.

-In the third set, Meinik hit three kills and teammate Sharma Taiuwei recorded a pair of kills as the Bulldogs inched ever-closer to a 2-1 advantage.
-At 23-19, Makaella Garcia tapped a a winner to the open court, setting up set point.
+In the third set, Meinik hit three kills and teammate Sharma Taiuwei recorded a pair of kills as the Bulldogs inched ever closer to a 2-1 advantage.
+At 23-19, Makaella Garcia tapped a winner to the open court, setting up set point.
 Although Okkodo had a handful of set points, they only needed one as a block from Garcia tagged JFK’s floor.

 The Bulldogs were only a set away from winning the Guam Department of Education Interscholastic Sports Association title, but the Islanders played fearlessly in the fourth set.